Robeil/home-work-2/README.md

 ## Deployed link:
 https://robeil.github.io/portfolio-/

+## Description

+This website is created to store my personal progress in the IT career and show some of my work in this department.

 ## Tools used
 * HTML
 * CSS
 * Bootstrap frame work

 # Screenshot of Portfolio

    About
 * ![2020-08-09 (8)](https://user-images.githubusercontent.com/65261399/94224710-fb758d00-fea7-11ea-9867-e440d66af39a.png)
 Portfolio